What is an Accessory Dwelling Unit or ADU?

 Step #1: Feasibility Study

 I engaged architect Will Martin, owner of StudiObvio, for a feasibility study to understand what I could build on my lot.
 This process was foundational for me to understand the basic size and layout of my ADU in the beginning.
 This gave me a concrete understanding of my end goal and always kept me motivated to push forward.
-A feasibility study costs $1500 and ideally is done during the buying process so you can make an educated decision when purchasing.
+A feasibility study is ideally is done during the buying process so you can make an educated decision when purchasing.

 Step #2: Interview Architects